vatrivedi/SolvedPuzzlesCSharp/README.md

 ## 2.3 Delete Middle Node (DeleteMiddleNode.cs)
 ### Implement an algorith to delete a node in the middle of a singly linked list, given only access to to that node

+## 2.4 Partition Linked List (PartitionLinkedList.cs)
+### Given a linked list and a value x, partition it such that all nodes less than x come first, then all nodes with value equal to x and finally nodes with value greater than or equal to x.
+The original relative order of the nodes in each of the three partitions should be preserved.
+The partition must work in-place.

+## 2.5 Sum Lists (SumList.cs)
+### You have two numbers represented by a linked list, where each node contains a single digit.
+The digits are stored in reverse order, such that the 1s digit is at the head of the list.
+Write a functin that adds the two numbers and returns the sum as a linked list.

 - Bulleted
 - List